morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

 The answer has multiple factors:

 - The Realtek out-of-kernel drivers are not Linux standards compliant.
-- We don't have enough documentation.
-- Realtek will not help by providing more thorough documentation.
+- Realtek does not provide documentation.
-- It would likely be easier to create new drivers, but that would be a monumental task that is beyond the resources that are available in the user community.
+- It would likely be easier to create new drivers, but that is a monumental task.

 > [!NOTE]
 > While there are Realtek out-of-kernel drivers maintained at this site, this should _not_ be seen as recommendation for Linux users to buy USB WiFi adapters that use the out-of-kernel drivers.
 > Realtek out-of-kernel WiFi drivers, such as the ones maintained here, are designed to be used by skilled programmers producing products such as embedded systems.
-> Users of desktop distros such as Ubuntu, Debian, Manjaro, Fedora, Raspberry Pi OS and other mainline desktop distros will likely find adapters that use in-kernel drivers to be more stable and much more trouble-free.
+> Users of desktop distros such as Ubuntu, Debian, Manjaro, Fedora, Raspberry Pi OS and other mainline desktop distros will likely find adapters that use in-kernel drivers to be more stable, much more trouble-free and more feature rich.
 > More information is available [here](./USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md).

 #### TP-Link and D-Link